 Second Hand Clothes

-Charity shops are a 2 way street.
+Charity shops are a two-way street.
 When you’re tired of your clothes, don’t throw them out.
 Put your unwanted clothes back into circulation by donating them to a charity shop.
 That shirt you bought on impulse last summer, could be exactly what someone else is looking for!
 And while you’re there, if you’re looking for a vintage winter jacket, how about a charity shop bargain?
 There are some wicked charity shops with hidden gems in, you just have to spend a bit more time looking.

 But, if you’re struggling for time and don’t fancy rummaging through the rows of donated clothes in charity shops, and like us, you love the ease of ordering something from the comfort of your own home – there’s always re-sale platforms such as Depop?
 Although, often more expensive and you don’t have the added bonus of that money going to charity, but – it’s still a damn sight better than fast-fashion.